 History of The Show

+We're celebrating 21 years of junking & treasure huntin'!
 Antique Alley Texas (AAT) started as a sidewalk/yard sale in April of 1999.
-Owners of a dress shop and two antique stores in Grandview partnered with two land owners on Hwy.
-4 along with a book store owner in downtown Cleburne to host a sale all at the same time.
-This group had a vision to increase shopping traffic for their businesses in this primarily Agricultural based, (once) rural area.
+Owners of a dress shop and two antique stores in Grandview partnered with some land owners on Hwy.
+4 along with a book store owner in downtown Cleburne to brainstorm ways to increase shopping traffic in the area.
+They decided to work together to advertise and host a sale all at the same time.
+This group had a vision to increase shopping traffic for their businesses in this primarily agricultural based, (once) rural area.

 One of the land owners on Hwy.
 4 created Whipp Farm, the flagship of Antique Alley.
 Their show is a juried antiques/art show in a field connecting Grandview and Cleburne.
 Whipp Farm continues to be a top-draw for upscale shoppers.
 They provide a high quality antiques/collectible, guns and art show with other specialty items of interest such as for the gardening enthusiast.